XiaoqianYan/InfantObjectCategorization/README.md

 This repository contains code to analyze the data, compute statistics, and make the individual figure elements.

+Data includes the processed data used for figure generation and statistics.

 The code was developed and tested in MATLAB version 2021b and later versions.